Suite 1300

 Self-Pay Sources

-Uninsured, underinsured, high-deductible plan patients, undocumented individuals, and Medicaid coverage gap patients — each requiring a different financial intervention pathway
+Uninsured, underinsured, high-deductible plan patients, undocumented individuals, and Medicaid coverage gap patients, each requiring a different financial

 Financial risk scoring at registration routes each patient to the appropriate pathway: charity care, Medicaid enrollment, HDHP plan, or payment arrangement